dhyrachel/learningGit/readme.txt

 Git is a distributed version control systerm
-Git is a free software distributed ubder GPL
+Git is a free software distributed ubder GPL.
+Git has a mutuable index called stage.